bancorprotocol/carbon-contracts/README.md

 ### Unit Tests

-You can run the full test suite (takes about two hours) via:
+You can run the full test suite via:

 ```sh
 yarn test